andrew867/LuxPower-Advanced/README.md

 ## INSTALL THE INTEGRATION

 **THIS INTEGRATION WILL NOT WORK WITH HACS**

-0. Get the ZIP file from here: https://github.com/guybw/LuxPython_DEV/releases you want to latest stable release.
+1. Get the ZIP file from here: https://github.com/guybw/LuxPython_DEV/releases you want to latest stable release.
-1. Copy the **luxpower** integration to your Home Assistant instance in the `/config/` folder (the same folder where your `configuration.yaml` is located).
+2. Copy the **luxpower** integration to your Home Assistant instance in the `/config/` folder (the same folder where your `configuration.yaml` is located).
-2. You should see a `custom_components` folder.
+3. You should see a `custom_components` folder.
 Simply copy `./custom_components/luxpower/` there.
 (Details are explained below.)
-3. If you are new to HA, you may need to create a `custom_components` folder.
+4. If you are new to HA, you may need to create a `custom_components` folder.
 If you use HACS, this folder should already exist.
-4. **Reboot** Home Assistant.
+5. **Reboot** Home Assistant.
 This step is mandatory; otherwise, the next steps will not work.

-I strongly suggest installing the **Samba share** in HA.
+I strongly suggest installing the **Samba share** in HA (if you know how to transfer via SSH go ahead, if you don't just use the samba share.

 Watch this video for guidance: [How to Install Samba Share on Home Assistant](https://www.youtube.com/watch?v=udqY2CYzYGk)

 **The files should look like this** (replace the IP with your HA device’s IP—in the example, it’s `172.16.255.30`):